Transportation Planning

-In a growing and diverse area like the Catawba Region, solutions are a vital necessity to the continued growth and vitality of the region.
-The region’s proximity to the major economic hub of Charlotte, North Carolina via Interstate I-77 combined with the transection of the counties within the region by several critical U.S. and South Carolina highways make proper transportation planning all the more important to the region’s healthy growth.
+In a growing and diverse area like the Catawba Region, effective solutions are essential to sustaining growth and ensuring long-term vitality.
+The region’s strategic location—anchored by its proximity to the major economic hub of Charlotte, North Carolina, and its access via Interstate 77, along with numerous critical U.S. and South Carolina highways—makes comprehensive transportation planning a cornerstone of healthy regional development.

 CRCOG Transportation Advisory Committee